EnergyInnovation/eps-docs/docs/models/canada.md

 * Robbie Orvis, Energy Innovation LLC

 # Version History
+## 3.4.7.1 – November 17, 2023
+* Updates to example scenarios to align more closely with Canada’s climate targets
 ## 3.4.7 – June 12, 2023
 * Updated model platform to 3.4.7 from 1.4.3
 ## 1.4.3 – June 26, 2019